mythril-forge/vanilla-spells/spells/level-4/divination.md

 The spell doesn't take into account any possible circumstances that might change the outcome, such as the casting of additional spells or the loss or gain of a companion.

-If you cast the spell two or more times before finishing your next long rest, there is a cumulative 25 percent chance for each casting after the first that you get a random reading.
+If you cast the spell two or more times before finishing your next long rest, there is a cumulative `25%` chance for each casting after the first that you get a random reading.
 The DM makes this roll in secret.

 ---